Should you get skip-the-line tickets for the most popular Paris attractions?

 Musée d'Orsay Fast Access Tickets & Skip the Line Tours

 For a special experience, take a small-group Orsay Museum tour with an expert guide who can help you understand the context and history of the fabulous art you're seeing and appreciate it at a whole new level.
+(The guides are also ususally quite good at maneuvering you into a good position in front of the most popular paintings.)

 More about what to see & do at the Orsay Museum